Authorization: Production

 Attention

-This script must be run in the authorized/production environment
+This script must be run in authorized mode

 When running the script on production data, you can duplicate the design script and just make some minor changes: